Animal-aDNA-Research-Community/AaRC.github.io/code-of-conduct.md

 * Lauren Clark - Volunteer

-To report any violation you can contact any of the members of the AaRC Safety Office directly, send an email to [safety.aarc.community@gmail.com](mailto:safety.aarc.community@gmail.com) or fill out the anonymous report form (*under construction*).
+To report any violation you can contact any of the members of the AaRC Safety Office directly through Slack, send an email to [safety.aarc.community@gmail.com](mailto:safety.aarc.community@gmail.com) or fill out the anonymous report form (*under construction*).

 ### 9. License and attribution